aadib2/movie-review-sentiment-analyzer/README.md

 `cd movie-review-sentiment-analyzer`

-Create and activate virtual environment:
+Create and activate virtual environment (I used Python 3.11.9 for my venv):

-`python -m venv venv`
+`python -m venv env-name # env-name represents the name you give to your venv`

 `source venv/bin/activate  # On Windows: venv\Scripts\activate`